-Julia's surprise deductible
+Case study: Julia’s surprise deductible

 Julie waitressed long hours to save up for her six-month adventure to Europe.
 Just before she left, she bought a basic travel insurance plan.
 After more than five months of exploring the continent, Julie spent her final week relaxing in Southern France.
 Unfortunately, Julia cut her foot on broken glass at the beach — a cut that required a visit to Saint-Roch Hospital.

 On checkout, she learned that the ambulance and ER visit totaled more than $5,000.
 And her insurance company required a $500 deductible up front.
 Luckily, Julia asked for her dad’s help with the deductible, allowing her to return home to settle the claim.

 If you encounter an emergency while traveling in France, you aren’t alone:

 - Friends and family.
 Especially if you need emergency cash.

 - Your insurer’s 24/7 emergency hotline.
 Most insurers offer overseas support.